sheygildas/Continuous_Delivery_with_Jenkins-plus_Ansible/README.md

 - On your Jenkins open the `Build` job click on `configure` and make the following changes.This script will update our application.properties file to connect to our database

-- Rplace db01 on the script below with the private ip of your database on AWS
+- Replace db01, mc01 and rmq01 in the script below with the private ip of your backend server on AWS
 -
 ```sh
 Scroll down to Build